Coveros/hol-copilot-lab/Instructions/Labs/Lab-4-Agent-Mode.md

 - ✅ Comprehensive documentation generation

 ### Billing Considerations:
 This is a common source of confusion when using Agent mode.
-You only need to pay for one request every time you submit an Agent mode prompt if you're using a standard AI model.
-An Agent mode request will only cost more if you decide to submit it to one of the premium models.
+You will only need to pay for an Agent mode request if you decide to submit it to one of the premium models.
+However, if you use Copilot in VS Code and allow it to choose a model by using **Auto** mode, one of the premium models (currently GPT-5, Claude Sonnet 3.5, and Claude Sonnet 4.5) may be selected automatically, assuming that model is available in your plan and your administrator has not disabled it.
+If you're on a paid Copilot plan you will receive a 10% multiplier discount on requests submitted to auto-selected models.

 ## 🍎 Scenario: Boosting The Daily Harvest's Test Coverage